Recognizing When Anxiety Is Out of Control

 Building a Support System

-Having a strong support network can make a significant difference.
-Friends, family, and colleagues who understand the challenges of anxiety can offer encouragement and practical assistance.
-Sharing experiences with trusted individuals fosters a sense of connection, reducing feelings of isolation.
+A strong support network makes a significant difference.
+Friends, family, and colleagues who understand anxiety’s challenges can offer encouragement and practical assistance.
+Sharing experiences with trusted individuals reduces feelings of isolation.

 FAQs